lubuntu-team/manual/source/2/2.5/Sound_and_Video.rst

 Chapter 2.5 Sound and Video
 ===========================

-This chapter documents playing media, burning disks, and controlling volume.
+This chapter documents playing media, burning disks, and controlling volume and outputs.

 .. toctree::
   :maxdepth: 2